 There are lots of ways to define high volume.
 For me, I like to keep things simple and use a 20-day or 50-day moving average of volume and simply require that the entry day be above that average.
 Some traders prefer 200% or 300%, there’s no right or wrong, it’s entirely up to you.

 Last but not least, let’s make sure we include what I call basic scan criteria.
-This covers the personal preferences of traders with filters on things like only trading stocks over $5 or only trading stocks with sufficient liquidity, etc.
+This covers the personal preferences of traders with filters on things like only trading stocks over $5 and only trading stocks with sufficient liquidity.

-Everyone will have a personal list here, but I’m going to include some of the most common criteria that I see used:
+Everyone will have a personal list here, but I’m going to include some of the most common criteria that I see:

-We’ve outlined all the building blocks to form a complete well rounded and thoughtful scan.
-Here’s an example of what the final line up looks like in TC2000 using our 52-week high breakout condition:
+We’ve outlined all the building blocks to form a complete and well-rounded scan.
+Here’s an example of what the final line up looks like in Worden TC2000 Edit Conditions window using our 52-week high breakout condition:

 Now all you need to do is choose your stock universe (I tend to always use US Common Stocks) and you’ll be on your way to get a list of quality stocks breaking out to fresh 52-week highs.

-Substitute in either of the other two breakout conditions we outlined above in that #1 spot and there you have three different well-rounded breakout and momentum scans.
+Substitute in either of the other two breakout conditions we outlined above in that #1 spot and there you have three different breakout/momentum scans.

-I hope you’ve found this guide helpful.
+I hope you found this guide helpful.
 As a reminder, I encourage you to modify, adjust, and throw away any of these conditions you see fit based on your specific strategy and goals.